 Department of Veterans Affairs (VA) Home Loan Program

 The main purpose of the VA loan program is to help veterans finance the purchase of homes with favorable loan terms.
-The rates of interest for a VA loan are competitive with rates charged on other types of mortgage loans.

 The veteran will be able to obtain financing in most cases at a very favorable fixed rate and terms.
-For VA housing loan purposes, the term “veteran” includes certain members of the Selected Reserve, active duty service personnel, and certain categories of spouses.
+For VA housing loan purposes, the term “veteran” includes certain members of the Selected Reserves, active duty service personnel, and certain categories of spouses.
 We have listed information on the streamline refinance program for existing VA homeowners.
 For more information on the VA program, please visit with one of our mortgage specialists.

 Acceptable Uses for VA Loans